opazupa/cracker-app/README.md

-# cracker-app
+# Cracker-app 🍪

-Application for cracker challenge 🍪
+> Application for cracker challenge!